 Eden assists broker-dealers and their associated persons to respond to regulatory examinations and inquiries and provides effective representation in a range of enforcement proceedings with the SEC, FINRA, NYSE, state and foreign regulatory authorities.
 She has many years of experience preparing and defending witnesses in FINRA on-the-record interviews and SEC testimony.
-Enforcement matters have involved issues including unregistered brokers or dealers, market manipulation, insider trading, anti-money laundering, distribution of unregistered securities, net capital requirements, direct market access, market making, Rule 15c2-11, Regulation M, soft dollar arrangements, cross border trading, electronic intrusion and customer impersonation, sales practices, supervision, private placements in both privately held and publicly traded securities, credit default swaps, futures, options, fixed income, indexes, and other investment products.
+Examinations and enforcement matters have involved issues including unregistered brokers or dealers, digital securities, M&A Brokers, custody arrangements, market manipulation, insider trading, anti-money laundering, distribution of unregistered securities, net capital requirements, direct market access, market making, soft dollar arrangements, cross border trading, electronic intrusion and customer impersonation, sales practices, supervision, private placements in both privately held and publicly traded securities.

 In addition, Eden has extensive experience in FINRA and AAA arbitrations and state and federal litigation involving a broad range of securities issues.
 She has represented broker-dealers in industry disputes as well as defended a variety of customer claims.
 Her litigation and enforcement defense experience make her particularly well-suited to provide broker-dealer counseling on many topics.

-Eden regularly advises clients with respect to broker-dealer status issues to determine whether proposed activities would require or are exempt from broker-dealer registration.
-She assists firms in obtaining guidance, materiality consultations, interpretive letters, and no-action relief from FINRA and the SEC with respect to novel securities issues and the creation of new products and services.
-Eden is a leader in the M&A Broker space as one of the six lawyers who authored the request to the SEC for No-Action relief for mergers and acquisition brokers—the M&A Brokers No-Action Letter.
-The M&A Brokers Letter allows M&A brokers to receive transaction-based compensation without registering as securities brokers with the SEC.
-She regularly counsels M&A Broker clients.
+In connection with broker-dealer status, Eden assists firms in obtaining guidance, materiality consultations, interpretive letters, and no-action relief from FINRA and the SEC with respect to novel securities issues and the creation of new products and services.
+Eden is a leader in the M&A Broker space as one of the six lawyers who authored the request to the 2014 SEC for No-Action relief for mergers and acquisition brokers—the M&A Brokers No-Action Letter, since codified as a federal exemption to the Securities Exchange Act of 1934.
+Eden is particularly experienced in counseling M&A Broker clients in structuring their activities.

 Prior to joining the firm, Eden was a partner in the New York office of two international law firms where she was a member of the corporate, financial services, and white collar and regulatory enforcement practice groups.